Using Technology for Cemetery Preservation

 John Rummel, owner of Montana Granite, presented on different methods of headstone maintenance and repair.
-The Rummel family are now the fourth generation of Montana Granite monument makers and craftsmen.
+The Rummel family is the fourth generation of Montana Granite monument makers and craftsmen.
 John can be reached at [email protected].

-Photogrammetry makes measurements from photographs, especially to recover the exact positions of surface points.
-This technique has been successful in documenting rock art by taking multiple views of the subject and “sewing” the images together with software, using exact measurement points to build a three dimensional model.
-Often this construct will allow researchers to read a previously illegible inscription or better view faded or faint markings.
+This technique has been successful in documenting stone art by taking multiple views of the subject and “sewing” the images together with software, using exact measurement points to build a three dimensional model.

-RTI: Reflectance Transformation Imaging uses digital cameras and a controlled array of light sources to capture the surface shapes and colors of monuments.
-It enables interactive relighting from any direction through software.
 The digital images can then be mathematically enhanced to potentially reveal surface shape, color, texture, and other attributes.
-The resulting construct often provides the researcher to see/view a previously indecipherable inscription or image.
+The resulting construct often allows the viewer to see a previously indecipherable inscription or image.
 This technology is highly useful for headstone or monument inscriptions that are otherwise illegible.

-Tim Urbaniak, Emeritus Professor of Drafting and Design Technology from Montana State University, walked workshop attendees through applying technologies to read historic inscriptions on headstones.
+Tim Urbaniak, Emeritus Professor of Drafting and Design Technology from Montana State University, demonstrated these technology applications at the cemetery workshop.
 Tim manages TRU Technologies LLC, a company specializing in applying technologies to archaeological and anthropological research.
 Tim can be reached at [email protected].

-Cemeteries elicit emotional responses through their designs and embedded ideologies.
-Analyzing the placement of a grave can lead to an enhanced knowledge of the interred individual.
+- Grave Placement: Analyzing the placement of a grave can lead to more information about the interred individual.
 For instance, the arrangement of the grave and accompanying headstone, the direction it faces, and the space it occupies and the firm or loose boundaries of that space can all denote different facts about the individual.
-Headstones can also be filled with religious and non-religious symbols and protective designs.

 Dr. C. Riley Auge’s research projects include the cemeteries of Virginia and Nevada City.
-Dr. Auge gave a presentation on “Hidden Dimensions: Recognizing Embedded Beliefs and Customs in Burial Practices.”
-Contact Dr. Auge at [email protected].
+Dr. Auge presented on “Hidden Dimensions: Recognizing Embedded Beliefs and Customs in Burial Practices” at the cemetery workshop.
+For more information, contact Dr. Auge at [email protected].